 French Blue Dressers

-Do you have a blue-painted furniture project in mind?
-Whether you’re looking to give your furniture a fresh look or want to add some French chic style to your home, this tutorial for our french blue dressers is the perfect place to start.
+If you’re looking to give your furniture a fresh look or want to add some French chic style to your home, this tutorial for our French blue dressers is the perfect place to start.
+It’s one of the best blue painted furniture ideas that will bring a touch of elegance and charm to any room in your house.

 photo of two dressers before the makeover